isomerpages/sndgo-corp/_initiatives/Strategic National Projects/Our Strategic National Projects.md

 title: Our Strategic National Projects
 permalink: /initiatives/strategic-national-projects/
 third_nav_title: Strategic National Projects
-description: "Singapore is engineering its transformation into a Smart Nation – byte by byte, system by system.
-These Strategic National Projects are the foundation for turning this vision into reality.  "
+description: Singapore is engineering its transformation into a Smart Nation – byte by byte, system by system.
+These Strategic National Projects are the foundation for turning this vision into reality.
 image: /images/og-image/strategic-national-project-og-image.jpg
 ---
 # Strategic National Projects

 ![Smart Nation Strategic National Projects](/images/abt-smart-nation/strategic_national_projects.jpg)